galen211/usdc/README.md

     * **Solana**: JSON RPC API provided by [Solana](https://docs.solana.com/developing/clients/jsonrpc-api)
     * **Stellar**: explorer API service through [Stellar Foundation](https://www.stellar.org/)

+## Installation
+To install `usdc` from CRAN, simply run `install.packages("usdc")`

+To install directly from github source, run `devtools::install_github('galen211/usdc')`

+## User guide
+This package includes a vignette which shows how to use the functions in `usdc` to gather data and generate common plots.
+To access the vignette, run `vignette('usdc')`

 ## Roadmap
 The purpose of this project is to be a one-stop shop for analytics on Centre-issued Stablecoins for R users who want to use data science to understand the use of stablecoins on public blockchains.
 Centre has a [subgraph](https://thegraph.com/explorer/subgraph/centrehq/usdc) hosted on the Graph Protocol, which is under development and may eventually expose some of the desired functionality on the roadmap below.